 Dynamic mobile networks allows network nodes to quickly connect a decision-maker with information providers, and then just as quickly disappear when that node is no longer necessary.
 ThinLine advocates doing away with pre-defined and staged continuity sites.
 Instead, create, deploy, and operate your organizations unique Information Technology infrastructure, supporting critical communications and data networks, with everything that exists in your home network.
 But instead of only relying on bandwidth-constrained SATCOM links for reach back to your home network, locally establish all the same capabilities from home wherever your operators and decision-makers may be.
 This is a definition of a dynamic network; Operate your data center from a case the size of airline carry-on luggage and by utilizing hyper-convergence and virtualization, analyze, store, replicate, and disseminate high volumes of data.
 Your own dynamic mobile, enterprise-grade data center will provide all the necessary compute power necessary, along with all your required applications needed to process all necessary data.
 Operate from anywhere, anytime, even when disconnected from the internet or your home network.
 This is capability at the network’s edge, no matter the threat.

-You decide what communication links, applications and data are important while you are mobile.
-But what about threats to your networks?
-This is where many continuity plans begin to fail, tethering decision-makers to protected, hardened, and buried facilities.
+You decide what communication links, applications, and data are important while they are mobile, who worries about the threats to the organization and inter-organizational networks?
+This is where many continuity plans begin to fail, when they tether their decision-makers to protected, hardened facilities.
 This is not mobility.
-This is limited capability.
-These older continuity concepts could not ensure that the data and applications would be protected from High Altitude Electromagnetic Pulse (HEMP) or High-Power Microwave (HPM) pulse weapons.
-ThinLine restores mobility and capability, and does so without the tether.
+This is not full capability operations.
+Previous continuity concepts could not ensure that the data and applications would be protected from High Altitude Electromagnetic Pulse (HEMP) or High-Power Microwave (HPM) pulse weapons.
+The ThinLine solution restores mobility and capability and does so without the tether.
 ThinLine protects the lightweight, rugged, easy to deploy system with a fiber reinforced laminate case, providing all the components with the ultimate combination of strength and weight but with the absolute highest levels of shielding performance across a broad range of frequencies.
-Not only can you protect you’re your networks in any location, you do so at a significantly reduced cost to the extremely expensive underground, hardened facilities.
+Not only can you protect you’re your networks in any location, but you do so at a significantly reduced cost to the extremely expensive underground, hardened facilities.
 ThinLine’s case eliminates the need for the old concepts and the old facilities.
-Specifically, those concepts and facilities are no longer necessary in the execution of national continuity missions.
-The are no longer required to manage command and control nodes vital to our national defense.
+Specifically, those concepts and facilities are no longer necessary for the execution of national continuity missions.
+Those facilities are no longer necessary to manage command and control nodes vital to our national defense.
 Tactical units that are under the threat of EMP are now no longer restricted in where they operate.
-For the first time, the operations of any organization or company responsible for any part of our national critical infrastructure can be protected.
+For the first time, the operations of any organization or company responsible for any part of our critical national infrastructure can be protected.
 Networks can now be fully mobile, highly capable, and protected from the most severe of attacks that are in the threat spectrum.